Lawyers are tempting targets for cyber criminals

 It should remind Florida lawyers that their data is a tempting target.

-“Lawyers are low-hanging fruit,” says Jacksonville attorney Steven W. Teppler, chair of Mandelbaum Salsburg’s cybersecurity practice group.
+“Lawyers are low-hanging fruit,” says Jacksonville attorney Steven W. Teppler, chair of Mandelbaum Barrett’s cybersecurity practice group.
 “It’s really tough to get people to look at this in a proactive, preventative manner.”